 During a Home Invasion

-First 72 Hours After a Home Invasion
+After a Home Invasion

 Immediately after the home invasion, call the police, if they are available.
 Even if you managed to keep them from entering your home, you should call the police to notify them.
-Offer as much assistance as possible to catch the criminal if need be.
+Offer as much assistance as possible to catch the criminal if needed.
 Criminals often string together crimes to reduce overall exposure, and you may be able to help prevent a home invasion.
 Reassure and comfort your loved ones as the experience was likely traumatic for them.
 Write down everything you noticed about the intruders.
 Take pictures of your home and any damage to it or damage to your possessions.
 Temporarily repair any damage to entryways.
 File a police report and insurance claim if needed.
 Reflect on the lessons learned, and make plans to shore up any weak points to prevent a future break in.
 Two weeks after the break-in, follow up with the police and your insurance claim.
 Complete all plans you have developed to bolster all weak points in your home protection plan.
 For the long term, make sure you stay aware of local criminal activity.
 Continue to evaluate your weak points and practice your plans.